Case Studies

 8 Reasons to Leave a Sexless Marriage in Arkansas

-8. Fundamental Disagreement on the Role of Sex in Marriage: If one partner views sex as essential and the other does not, this fundamental disconnect may prompt divorce.
+8. Fundamental Differences in Sexual Expectations – If one spouse views sex as essential and the other does not, divorce may be inevitable.

 Reasons to Stay in a Sexless Marriage in Arkansas